SK-EID/smart-id-java-client/README.md

 * `USER_REFUSED_CONFIRMATIONMESSAGE`: User cancelled on confirmationMessage screen.
 * `USER_REFUSED_CONFIRMATIONMESSAGE_WITH_VC_CHOICE`: User cancelled on confirmationMessageAndVerificationCodeChoice screen.

-## Certificate choice by document number
+## Certificate by document number

 In API v3.1, the flow to initiate a **notification-based certificate choice session using a document number** was removed.
 Instead, a new, simplified endpoint was introduced.

 ### Request Parameters
-The request parameters for the certificate choice by document number request are as follows:
+The request parameters for the certificate by document number request are as follows:

 * `relyingPartyUUID`: Required.
 UUID of the Relying Party.
 * `relyingPartyName`: Required.
 Friendly name of the Relying Party, limited to 32 bytes in UTF-8 encoding.